Halfgear/web-dev-final-project/README.md

 # TODOS
-- Functionality for Question Editor Screen (Additionally re-route quiz editor screen to be what the quiz preview screen is PLUS an edit button for each question that turns a question into how it is formatted on the current Question Editor Screen with blanks and stuff to edit)
+Quiz Details Screen:
+Quiz Points should be the sum of all the question's points

+Quiz Editor Screen:
+Points can only be VIEWED.
+Quiz points change when the questions screen is updated.

+Quiz Questions Editor Screen:
+Initially shows the questions a la Preview Mode Clicking EDIT next to a question loads the question like it looks now Functionality when buttons are hit when a question is in EDIT mode

 # Getting Started with Create React App